Vabak/Memory-game/README.md

-Card memory game on react/redux
+Card memory game on react